Yosef Alon: Early life

+Family

 Alon married Dvora Alon (née Kirat), a Jewish immigrant from Yemen, in January 1954.
 They had three daughters; Dalia (born 1954), Yael (born 1959), and Rachel (born 1968).

 IAF career

 In 1947, he volunteered for the first pilots' course in the Sherut Avir, the Haganah's nascent air corps.
-Soon afterward, he moved back to Mandate Palestine, changed his name to Yosef Alon, and upon Israeli independence in 1948, was among the founding members of the Israeli Air Force.
+Soon afterward, he moved back to Mandate Palestine, changed his name to Yosef Alon, and upon Israeli independence in 1948, was among the founding members of the Israeli Air Force (IAF).

-Alon fought in the 1948 Arab–Israeli War as a fighter pilot and early member of the nascent Israeli Air Force, and would go on to complete 75 missions.
+Alon fought in the 1948 Arab–Israeli War as a fighter pilot and early member of the nascent IAF, and would go on to complete 75 missions.
 In 1953, he became one of Israel's first jet pilots.
-From 1953 to 1956, he flew Gloster Meteor and Dassault Ouragan aircraft in the Air Force.
+From 1953 to 1956, he flew Gloster Meteor and Dassault Ouragan aircraft in the IAF.

-From August 1960 to August 1961, Alon served as a Mystère IV pilot and as Commander of the 101 Squadron, which was equipped with Mystère IV aircraft.
+From August 1960 to August 1961 Alon served as a Mystère IV pilot and as Commander of the 101 Squadron, which was equipped with Mystère IV aircraft.
 In November 1961, he returned to command 101 Squadron as the IAF's first Mirage III squadron.
-In 1965, after attending command and training course in England, Alon went on to head the Air Force safety industry.
+In 1965, after attending a command and training course in England, Alon went on to head the Air Force safety industry.
 The highlights of his career in the IAF was the establishment of the Flying Safety branch and the Hatzerim Airbase, which he commanded from 1966 to 1970.

 In 1970, then a colonel, Alon was chosen to be the assistant air and naval attache at Israel's Embassy in Washington, DC.
 Installed in what should have been a three-year assignment, Alon advocated strongly on Israeli arms procurement, especially regarding the F-4 Phantom.
 He also established close relationship with the American Jewish community, assisted with the activities of the United Jewish Appeal, and gave lectures to students on Israel's cause.

 Assassination

 On the night of June 30, 1973, 44-year-old Yosef Alon and his wife Dvora went to a dinner party for a departing Israeli embassy staffer.
 At roughly 12:30 am on July 1, the couple entered their Ford Galaxie and drove home to Chevy Chase, Maryland, arriving about a half-hour later.
 Dvora exited the vehicle and walked 20–30 feet to their porch, while Alon gathered up his sports jacket on the back seat.

-At this moment, Alon was shot in his chest five times with copper-jacketed military bullets by a foreign-made .38 caliber revolver, either an F.I.E.
+At this moment Alon was shot in his chest five times with copper-jacketed military bullets by a foreign-made .38 caliber revolver, either an F.I.E.
 Titan Tiger or a German Arminius.
 One shot that pierced his heart would soon prove to be fatal, while the other shots caused only minor wounds.
 Dvora rushed inside and called the police, seeing only a light-colored car drive away, and then returned to the front yard.
 She attempted with her 18-year-old daughter Dahlia to stem his bleeding with towels.
 Alon was taken to a hospital, where he died at 1:27 am.